microsoft/SmartHotel360-SentimentAnalysis/README.md

         "user": "@{triggerBody()?['TweetedBy']}"
     }
     ```
+    >Note: You need to add the `Tweet Id` as partition key.

     When you've completed this step the Logic App designer should look like the screen shot below.

     ![Adding the create or update document step](Documents/Images/15-logic-app.png)